opensearch-project/documentation-website/_im-plugin/snapshot-management/index.md

 Security plugin provides role-based access control for OpenSearch.
 The role associated with user contains [permissions]({{site.url}}{{site.baseurl}}/security-plugin/access-control/permissions) for this user.
 Security plugin checks the security role of the user during API calling.

-To use SM, the user’s role is supposed to have permissions for:
+To use SM, the user’s role is must have the following permissions.

-* SM APIs
-    * e.g.  cluster:admin/opensearch/snapshot_management/put for SM index policy API
-    * If not, user will be blocked when calling the SM API.
+- SM APIs.
+For example, the role must have the permission `cluster:admin/opensearch/snapshot_management/put` for SM index policy API.
+Users without necessary permissions will be blocked when calling the SM API.

-* Get/create/delete snapshot APIs
-    * e.g. cluster:admin/snapshot/get for get snapshot API
-    * If not, SM will fail to perform these snapshot operations at runtime.
+- Get/create/delete snapshot APIs For example, the user must have the permission `cluster:admin/snapshot/get` for get snapshot API.
+If the user does not have the necessary permissions, SM will fail to perform these snapshot operations at runtime.

 The following table lists the required permissions for each function of SM.